 NPS Photo by Mike Landrum

-Wind Cave National Park is opened all year and teachers can bring students for regularly scheduled cave tours any time.
+Wind Cave National Park is open all year and teachers can bring students for regularly scheduled cave tours any time.
 Teachers may request a program that supports a particular classroom objective for any of the cave tours.
-Suggested previsit lesson plans for learning about caves are available on this website.
+Suggested pre-visit lesson plans for learning about caves are available on this website.
 Reservations can be made by calling the park at 605-745-4600.
 Teachers may also plan "just for fun" field trips to the cave by calling the park.
+Please visit Group Tour Reservations for more information.

 Curriculum Based Environmental Education Programs